 11. Ephraim is oppressed, crushed in judgment, because he was willing to obey the command.

-13. When Ephraim saw his disease, and Judah his wound, then Ephraim went to Assyria and sent to King Jareb, but he could not heal you, nor cure your wound.
+13. When Ephraim saw his disease, and Judah his wound, then Ephraim went to Assyria and sent to King Jareb, but he could not heal nor cure your wound.

-14. For I am like a lion to Ephraim, and like a young lion to the house of Judah.
+14. For I am like a lion to Ephraim and like a young lion to the house of Judah.
 I, yes I!
 I will tear in pieces and depart; I will carry off, and there will be no rescuer.

-1. Come, and let us return to Jehovah, for He has torn, but He will heal us.
-He is scourging us, but He will bind us up.
+Lord, for He has torn, but He will heal us.
+He has stricken, but He will bind us up.

-2. After two days He will bring us to life again.
-On the third day He will raise us up, and we will live in His presence.
+2. After two days, He will bring us to life again.
+On the third day, He will raise us up, and we will live in His presence.

 4. O Ephraim, what shall I do with you?
 What shall I do with you, O Judah?
-Your faithfulness is like the morning mist and like dew, vanishing quickly.
+Your faithfulness is like the morning mist, and like dew, vanishing quickly.

 7. But they, like Adam, transgressed the covenant.
-There they were unfaithful to me.
+There, they were unfaithful to me.

 9. And as bands of robbers wait for a man, so the priestly band murders on the road to Shechem in that they commit adultery.

-10. Within the house of Israel I have seen a horrible thing: the whoredom of Ephraim.
+10. Within the house of Israel, I have seen a horrible thing: the whoredom of Ephraim.
 Israel is defiled.

 ¶1.
 When I would have healed Israel, then the sin of Ephraim was exposed, along with the wickedness of Samaria, for they practice deception, and the thief comes in, and the robbers raid outside.